polisai/polis-oss/docs/onboarding/quickstart.md

 ## 🎯 The Goal

 By the end of this guide, you'll have:
-- ✅ Polis running and intercepting HTTP traffic
+- ✅ Polis running and intercepting HTTP/HTTPS traffic
 - ✅ Seen a real governance rule (WAF) block malicious requests
 - ✅ Watched allowed requests flow through to a mock LLM service
 - ✅ Understanding of how to integrate Polis with your own agents
+- ✅ (Optional) TLS termination with certificate generation

 **Time to "wow" moment: < 5 minutes**